adaxiik/c-visualizer/README.md

 ___
 ### Note
-The site can be then found at http://localhost:1234
+The site can be then found at http://localhost:1234 (assuming the port 1234 is available)